🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Text Preprocessing is the process of converting raw text data into a format that machine learning models can process.

-"80% of NLP is preprocessing" - the quality of preprocessing significantly determines final model performance.
+It is often said that "80% of NLP is preprocessing" — the quality of preprocessing has a major impact on the final performance of the model.

 Overview of Text Preprocessing